Q. Should I take the MCAT before applying to this master’s program?

 Q. What is the cost of the program?

-*Excluding limited University Registration and other fees.
 Please visit the Registrar’s Office page for additional information.

 Q. Is financial aid available?
 When should I submit a Free Application for Federal Student Aid (FAFSA)